verana-labs/verifiable-trust-vpr-spec/spec.md

 This module handles [[ref: governance framework]] documents and version activation for both [[ref: ecosystems]] and [[ref: corporations]].
 Methods are polymorphic over the owning subject: every message takes an optional `ecosystem_id` parameter to designate whose governance framework is being modified — if set, the target subject is that `Ecosystem` (and the signing `corporation` MUST be its controller, i.e., the `Corporation` resolved from the signing account MUST equal `Ecosystem.corporation_id`); if not set, the target subject is the signing `corporation`'s own [[ref: CGF]] (a Corporation may only edit its own CGF, so no extra parameter is needed).

-The initial `GovernanceFrameworkVersion` and its first `GovernanceFrameworkDocument` are created atomically by [Create New Ecosystem](#mod-es-msg-1-create-new-ecosystem) (and, by parallel construction, by [Create New Corporation](#mod-co-msg-1-create-new-corporation)).
+The initial `GovernanceFrameworkVersion` and its first `GovernanceFrameworkDocument` are created atomically by [Create Ecosystem](#mod-es-msg-1-create-ecosystem) (and, by parallel construction, by [Create Corporation](#mod-co-msg-1-create-corporation)).
 After that, subsequent versions and documents are added through this module.

 #### [MOD-GF-MSG-1] Add Governance Framework Document